gulfiliz/gulfiliz.github.io/_posts/2024-11-09-the-measurement-problem.md

 Just a particle, a wave, and a deterministic equation.

-The randomness of quantum mechanics arises from ignorance of initial conditions — exactly like classical statistical mechanics.
+The randomness of quantum mechanics arises from ignorance of initial conditions, exactly like classical statistical mechanics.

 **The cost:** the wave is real and nonlocal.
 The guidance equation depends on the configuration of